hypriot/cluster-lab/README.md

 There are also two more command that help troubeshoot problems.

-After the Cluster Lab was started with `cluster-lab start` one can verify the health of the cluster on each node with
+After the Cluster Lab is started with `cluster-lab start` one can verify the health of the cluster on each node with

 ```
 $ cluster-lab health